athena-framework/website/docs/components/validator.md

-The `Athena::Validator` component adds a robust/flexible validation framework.
-See the API documentation for more detailed information, or [this forum post]() for a quick overview.

-#### Dependency Injection

-This extension registers the following types as services:

-* `AVD::Validator::RecursiveValidator`
+The [Validator](https://athena-framework.github.io/validator/Athena/Validator.html) com adds a robust/flexible validation framework.
+This component is also mostly optional, but can be a super helpful as part of a [param converter](../getting_started/advanced_usage.md#param-converters) to ensure only valid models make it into the system.
+The [Cookbook](../cookbook/param_converters.md#request-body) has an example of how this could be implemented.
+This component can also be used to define validation requirements for [ART::Params::ParamInterface](https://athena-framework.github.io/athena/Athena/Routing/Params/ParamInterface.html)s.

-#### Custom Constraints
+## Custom Constraints

 In addition to the general information for defining [Custom Constraints](https://athena-framework.github.io/validator/Athena/Validator/Constraint.html#custom-constraints), the validator component defines a specific type for defining service based constraint validators: `AVD::ServiceConstraintValidator`.
 This type should be inherited from instead of `AVD::ConstraintValidator` _IF_ the validator for your custom constraint needs to be a service, E.x.

 ```crystal
 class Athena::Validator::Constraints::CustomConstraint < AVD::Constraint